Schützenpanzer Lang HS.30: Political decision making

 When the Ministry of Defence, under its new secretary Franz Josef Strauss, learned from the 1958 evaluation on the proving grounds about multiple shortcomings of the HS.30, it grew increasingly impatient with Hispano-Suiza and cut the initial order of 10,680 units down to 2,800, with 1,089 to be built by Leyland Motors in the United Kingdom, and the remainder by Henschel and Hanomag in Germany.
 A settlement with Hispano-Suiza was reached in 1960, with the German government paying 40 million DM to compensate for investments and lost revenue.

 Later, a series of disclosures by the press, several hearings, and an investigation unfolded around the acquisition of the HS.30.
-Witnesses, such as the former German ambassador to Switzerland, Friedrich Holzapfel, were heard, and stories emerged about potential payments made to individuals and political parties, based on claims by then-lobbyist and former Weimar Republic secretary Gottfried Treviranus and businessman Werner Plappert.
+Witnesses, such as the former German ambassador to Switzerland, Friedrich Holzapfel, were heard, and stories emerged about potential payments made to individuals and political parties, based on claims by then-lobbyist and former Weimar Republic cabinet minister Gottfried Treviranus and businessman Werner Plappert.
 According to Dieter H. Kollmar, the progress of the official investigation was hindered by witnesses seeking recognition and by charlatans.
 Accusations made in this context against Franz Josef Strauss were later proven false.
 Kollmar attributed the problems with the HS.30 to the fraudulent practices of Hispano-Suiza and insufficient oversight in the Federal Ministry of Defence’s procurement processes.